saki7satvik/Pygame-Tutorial/README.md

 This is a Docker containerized version of the Pygame spaceship simulator with realistic remote-control-style movement.

+## 🌍 Cross-Platform Compatibility

+This Docker setup ensures your game runs identically on **any operating system**:

+- **🐧 Linux**: Native Docker support with X11 forwarding
+- **🍎 macOS**: Uses Docker Desktop + XQuartz for GUI
+- **🪟 Windows**: Uses Docker Desktop + VcXsrv for GUI

+**How it works**: Docker creates a consistent Linux environment inside a container, regardless of your host OS.
+The game always runs in the same environment with the same dependencies!

 ## Prerequisites

 - Docker installed on your system